KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 ### Consider Your Relationship (care/candor checklist)

 Don't avoid having a crucial conversation if you have a working relationship with someone or have a stake in their development.
 However, if neither is the case, consider if you are the best person to have a candor conversation with.
-I have been burnt by giving feedback to someone who did not know me or my intentions and me not knowing their situation.
+Giving feedback to someone who didn't know me or my intentions and whose situation I didn't understand has burnt me before.
 For that reason, I do follow the care/candor checklist that is outlined in the book The 5 Levels of Leadership and listed on [Maxwell's (2010)](https://www.johnmaxwell.com/blog/for-leaders-balancing-care-with-candor/) website:

 1. Have I invested enough in the relationship to be candid with them?
 1. Do I truly value this person?